jnnrdn/social-proof-section/README.md

-This is my take on this Frontend Mentor challenge.

-Read brief below for more info :)
+Hi!
+My name is Jenny Ryden, and this is my take on this Frontend Mentor challenge.
+Read the brief below for more info.

 ---